How to Research a Pre-Owned Vehicle

 Second, narrow your investigation down to the particular vehicle you want by speaking with the salesperson.
 Ask them what they know about the car’s history, what condition it’s in, and where the previous owner would drive it.
+You might learn about some serious repairs it has undergone, like Vehicle Starter Repair or transmission repair.
+These might clue you in on the kind of wear and tear the vehicle has experienced.
 Sometimes you won’t be able to find a lot of information about pre-owned vehicles, but other times salespeople have a wealth of information.

 As you talk with the salesperson, make sure to ask about any warranty coverage that’s offered.
 Certified pre-owned vehicles come with manufacturer warranties, and some newer pre-owned vehicles might even still have a portion of the original warranty coverage.
 Additionally, dealerships often offer their own warranty coverage on vehicles they sell.

 Third, you can learn more details by checking the vehicle’s history report.
 You can find published reports from many different companies, and the reports might vary slightly.
 Most reports will show: